TABLE OF CONTENTS

 (d) ordinarily resident in the Province of Ontario.

-Directors shall be elected by the members at the annual general meeting.
+Directors shall be elected by the members and appointed at the annual general meeting.

 Retiring directors shall be eligible for re-election to the board if otherwise qualified and retiring directors shall continue in office until their successors shall have been duly elected or appointed.